tableau/server-client-python/README.md

 * Create users and groups.
 * Query projects, sites, and more.

-This repository contains Python source code and sample files.
+This repository contains Python source code for the library and sample files showing how to use it.
 Python versions 3.6 and up are supported.

+To see sample code that works directly with the REST API (in Java, Python, or Postman), visit the [REST API Samples](https://github.com/tableau/rest-api-samples) repo.

 For more information on installing and using TSC, see the documentation:
 <https://tableau.github.io/server-client-python/docs/>